anharrington/handsonpython/rstP/weboverview.rst

    specific HTML codes.
 That is mostly avoided with the use of a modern word-processor-like HTML editor.
 As a specific example, the open source HTML editor Kompozer is discussed.

+-  You need to work in a folder where all the folders above it, up to the root folder for your hard drive, have no blanks in the name.
+As long as your home folder has no blank in the name, the folder can be under that, like on your Desktop or in your Documents.

+   If you *do* have a blank in the name of your home folder, you will need to keep the files for this Chapter elsewhere.
+   That may mean a separate folder on yur hard drive or on a removable drive like a flash drive.

+   If the examples subfolder www is not in a place with all further up folders having no blank in the names, then move it now.

 The chapter does allow you to understand the overall interaction between a browser (like Firefox on your local machine) and a web